pangealab/helios/README.md

 **Online Boutique** is a cloud-native microservices demo application.
 Online Boutique consists of a 10-tier microservices application.
 The application is a web-based e-commerce app where users can browse items, add them to the cart, and purchase them.

+Change Change Change

 **Google uses this application to demonstrate use of technologies like Kubernetes/GKE, Istio, Stackdriver, gRPC and OpenCensus**.
 This application